If capitalism really gets hold of software that can manipulate human behaviour, then game over.

 I’m really busy.

-And so on .. and it’s hard to tell who is the AI and who is the human and which words are produced by a consciousness and which words are produced by a machine?
-Nevertheless, the machine is not alive in any way.
+And so on .. and it’s hard to tell who is the AI and who is the human and which words are produced by a consciousness and which words are produced by a machine.
+All the same, even if the machine could trick you into thinking that it was human, the machine would not be alive in any way.
 The Turing test is a test for human-like intelligence not human-like consciousness.

 Put your consciousness in a machine and it will not live.
 It might say some of the things you say and do some the things you do, and comfort your relatives and friends, but it will be inanimate.

-For an empiricist a zombie machine is, for all intents and purposes, alive.
+For an empiricist a zombie machine is, to all intents and purposes, alive.

 To have a conversation with a human we need to have a theory of what is in another person’s mind.
-The robot develops a theory of mind by finding out everything it can about the person it talks to: for example, the robot tries to find associations that the human it talks to regularly makes between people, events, places and emotions.
-Perhaps it studies the subject’s Facebook and online activity, among other things.
+The robot develops a theory of mind by finding out everything it can about the person it talks to.
+For example, the robot tries to find associations in the mind if the human that it interacts with regularly makes between people, events, places and emotions.
+Perhaps the chatbot studies the subject’s Facebook and online activity.
 Then it deploys this knowledge in conversation.
+It knows the name of your mother.
+It knows that your mother is dead.
+It knows that this probably affected you badly.

 Imagine that, in addition, the companion robot has a vast database of hard observable knowledge about you.
 It knows everything that you have actually said and done.
 It has a record of every place you have ever been.
 It has real input for every moment of your life.
 It tracks every action you have taken.
 It has a record of all your vital statistics.